Under pressure: poroelastic regulation of flow in espresso brewing: Discussion

 \subsection{Ground coffee as a poroelastic medium}

 When coffee is treated as a porous medium, a crude estimation of the flow rate directly from the Darcy' law, Eq.~\eqref{eqn:darcy-classical}, with the Carman-Kozeny closure, Eq.~\eqref{eqn:Darcy_Carman_Kozeny}, taking $d_\mathrm{p} = 200\ \micron$ (the typical grind size for coffee) yields a flow rate of the order of 2000 g/s at $\Phi = 0.5$, thus overestimating the typical espresso flow rate by a factor of $10^3$.
 This is consistent with our control experiments, where we packed the coffee basket with an equivalent volume of $200\ \micron$ diameter glass beads, which at typical brewing pressures give virtually no resistance to flow compared to coffee grounds of similar size.
 Moreover, the flow rate through the glass is weakly dependent on the water temperature.
 On the other hand, we note that the Carman-Kozeny relationship is of little predictive value in typical applications, and we expect it to break down completely when the medium is close to clogging and $\Phi\to0$, which is a limitation of the presented simple model \cite{Tien2013}.
 The universal character of the behaviour of permeability at low porosities could be the result of the chosen constitutive law.
-A possible improvement would be to consider different models for the behaviour of permeability near the percolation threshold.
+A possible improvement would be to consider different models for the behaviour of permeability near the percolation threshold. {Continuum-scale, volume-averaged descriptions of coffee extraction have also been employed in the food engineering literature.
+For example, Sano {\it et al.}~\cite{sano_2019} develop a porous-medium extraction model using effective transport coefficients, demonstrating that macroscopic flow and dissolution trends in packed coffee beds can be captured despite limited pore-scale scale separation.
+In this spirit, the permeability $k$ in our model should be interpreted as an effective hydraulic property inferred from long-time measurements, rather than a pore-scale constitutive constant.}

+{In a more general context, stress-dependent constitutive relations for permeability and stiffness are well established in soil mechanics and poromechanics, where compaction leads to non-linear evolution of porosity, tortuosity, and hydraulic conductivity under effective stress~\cite{Mitchell2025,Coussy2003}.
+Such frameworks often employ empirically calibrated stress--permeability laws beyond the Carman--Kozeny form~\cite{terzaghi1943theoretical,Wang2000}.
+Extending the present model in this direction would be a natural next step, but requires independent constitutive measurements for wetted coffee grounds, whose evolving microstructure is additionally influenced by swelling and dissolution.}

 During brewing, coffee undergoes significant changes; Spent coffee pucks resemble sugar cubes or dry cookies that can be carefully handled but crumble under moderate stress.
 This behaviour contrasts strongly with that of dry coffee grounds.
 The source of this difference is the significant swelling that occurs when coffee is in contact with hot water (cf. Fig. \ref{fig:tomography}), which in conjunction with mechanical confinement leads to a large decrease of the effective pore diameter.
 A 1000-fold decrease in permeability can be explained by a 30-fold decrease in effective pore diameter, which leads to estimated pore sizes of the order $6\ \micron$.
 Such crude estimates correspond well to microporosity observations performed using electron tomography \cite{Lindsey_2024}.